Modern schools of ninjutsu: Jissen Kobudo Jinenkan

 This school was founded by Fumio "Unsui" Manaka in 1996.
 Manaka was a personal student of Masaaki Hatsumi and achieved "Menkyo Kaiden" in several styles of Bujinkan Budo Taijutsu; including togakure-ryu ninjutsu.

 Kage No Michi Ninjutsu

 Kage No Michi Ninjutsu, which translates into The Way of the Shadow Ninjutsu, is a modern derivative of traditional ninjutsu.
 This style was founded by Tafan Hong in 2005 who holds rank of Shodan in the traditional Bujinkan Ninjutsu System.

 Kage No Shinobu Shakai

 The Shadow Shinobi Society is an American organization located in the northwestern region of the United States.
 Founded by a group of Military Veterans with backgrounds in various martial arts in 2006.
 Ninjutsu became the main focus of study along with survival training.
-The society provides qualifications in ninjutsu and firearms along with Private Security services (Shinobi Security), then Body Guard and Bounty Hunter training for members.
+The society provides qualifications in Ninjutsu and firearms along with Private Security services (Shinobi Security), then Body Guard and Bounty Hunter training for members.

+Shisenkan

+Shisenkan means Hall of the Mystic Warrior.
+This reflects the two paths of the warriors that created the Takamstsu Den Ryu ha, that of Bun 文, learning, and Bu 武, fighting.
+Throughout Japanese history, many famous warriors have adopted this bunbu-no-michi 文武の道, often referred to as the "Way of the Brush and Sword."

+Started in 2023 by Ron Kosen.